Praça do Comércio: History

 Opening towards Augusta Street, which links the square with the other traditional Lisbon square, the Rossio, the original project by Eugénio dos Santos planned a triumphal arch, only realised in 1875.
-This arch, usually called the Arco da Rua Augusta, was designed by Veríssimo da Costa.
+This arch, usually called the Rua Augusta Arch, was designed by Veríssimo da Costa.
 It has a clock and statues of Glory, Ingenuity and Valor (by the French sculptor Calmels) and those of Viriatus, Nuno Álvares Pereira, Vasco da Gama and, of course, the Marquis of Pombal.